spencerbraun/stats_notes/STATS200/Statistical_Inference_Hypothesis_Testing.md

 #### Comparing Paired Samples

 * May match subjects with related characteristics, then assign one to the control and one to the experimental group.
+The variance of a paired sample will be smaller due to the correlation term.
-* A pair is $(X_i, Y_i)$ and these are not assumed to be independent (think left and right hand strength), but for $i \neq j$, $(X_i, X_j)$ can be indepedent, think left hand strength across a population.
+* A pair is $(X_i, Y_i)$ and these are not assumed to be independent (think left and right hand strength), but for $i \neq j$, $(X_i, X_j)$ can be independent, think left hand strength across a population.
   * sampling two different people: $X_{i}-Y_{j} \sim N\left(\mu_{x}-\mu_{u}, \sigma_{x}^{2}+\sigma_{y}^{2}\right)$
   * sampling one person: $X_{i}-Y_{i} \sim N\left(\mu_{x}-\mu_{u}, \sigma_{x}^{2}+\sigma_{y}^{2}-2 \rho \sigma_{x} \sigma_{y}\right)$
 * Pairs are $(X_i, Y_i), \, i=1,...,n$, different means and variances.
 Different pairs are independently distributed and $\operatorname{Cov}\left(X_{i}, Y_{i}\right)=\sigma_{X Y}$